nstoddard/unitcalc/README.md

 These can only be used in the REPL, not in a file.

-`exit`
+`> exit`
 Self-explanatory.

 `> load <filename>`
 Loads the file and runs every line in it.

 `> reset`
-Resets the environment to the default, deleting all units and variables that have been defined, except for those in the standard library.
+Resets the environment, deleting all units and variables that have been defined, except for those in the standard library.

 ### Notes